 If you have a seizure, by law you must stop driving, and tell the DVLA.
 This means all types of seizures, including those where you are conscious.
-This is the case whether you are on AEDs or not.
+This is the case whether you are on ASM or not

 The DVLA will ask you to return your licence to them.
 This can be a tough thing to face, especially if it affects your freedom and independence.

 When you can reapply to get your new licence again depends on the number and type of seizures that you have.

-Giving up your licence voluntarily can make it quicker for the DVLA to give you a new one later.
+Giving up your licence voluntarily can make it quicker for you to start driving again later.

-Visit epilepsysociety.org.uk/living-epilepsy/driving-and-epilepsy
+Visit epilepsysociety.org.uk/driving